trx control

 • Make it easy to add support for new transceivers or other devices.

-• Provide an easy to implement, and, easy to use protocol based on the exchange of JSON-formatted data to control transceivers.
+• Provide an easy to implement, and, easy to use client/server protocol based on the exchange of JSON-formatted data over the network.

 • Use a multithreaded, asynchronous approach at the core of the software.